15 Critical Cyber Security Tips for Business

 - Make sure any money you send is going where you think it is.

-Businesses today need to be on the lookout for invoice scams.
-Your accounts team should always authentication instructions that involve sending money by speaking directly to the supplier in person, or on the phone.
+Your business needs to be on the lookout for invoice scams.
+Your accounts team should always authenticate any instructions that involve sending money by speaking directly to the supplier in person, or on the phone.

 This is particularly important when it comes to updating invoice payment details.
 Fraudsters can change bank account details on what looks like a legitimate supplier's invoice to an account they control, and before you know it, you've made a payment to a fake supplier (or even a fake employee).